sveltia/sveltia-cms/README.md

 ### New users

 Currently, Sveltia CMS is aimed at existing Netlify/Decap CMS users.
-If you don’t have it yet, follow [their documentation](https://decapcms.org/docs/add-to-your-site/) to add it to your site first.
+If you don’t have it yet, follow [their documentation](https://decapcms.org/docs/add-to-your-site/) to add it to your site and create a configuration file first.
 Then migrate to Sveltia CMS as described below.

-As the product evolves, we’ll implement the configuration editor and provide comprehensive documentation to make it easier for everyone to get started with Sveltia CMS.
+As the product evolves, we’ll implement a built-in configuration editor and provide comprehensive documentation to make it easier for everyone to get started with Sveltia CMS.

 Here are some starter templates for popular frameworks created by our contributors.
 More to follow!